-Since people exist, there is vanity and concern for well-being and so it is easy to explain that people have always been on the lookout for ways to improve appearance and keep the skin in good condition.
+Vanity and concern for wellbeing have existed since human existence, so it’s easy to explain that people have always been looking for ways to improve appearance and keep skin in good condition.

 The popularity and thus the demand for cosmetic products increased steadily with the growth of the population and already in the 19th century cosmetic products were used in such large quantities that industrial production became necessary.
 The great demand and the desire for consistent product properties regardless of the time and place of purchase resulted in requirements for stability, reproducibility and year-round availability of raw materials that could no longer be satisfied from natural sources.
 The emerging chemical industry and its petrochemical and synthetic raw materials were the opportune solutions to the problem.